3. Development-time threats

 Permalink: https://owaspai.org/goto/supplychainmanage/

-1. supplied elements can include data and models,
+- supplied elements can also include data and models,

-3. as explained in the development-time threats, there are new vulnerable assets during AI development: training data and model parameters.
+- as explained in the development-time threats, there are new vulnerable assets during AI development: training data and model parameters - which can fall victim to software components running development-time.

 The AI supply chain can be complex.
 Just like with obtained source code or software components, data or models may involve multiple suppliers.
 For example: a model is trained by one vendor and then fine-tuned by another vendor.
 Or: an AI system contains multiple models, one is a model that has been fine-tuned with data from source X, using a base model from vendor A that claims data is used from sources Y and Z, where the data from source Z was labeled by vendor B. Because of this supply chain complexity, data and model provenance is a helpful activity.
 The Software Bill Of Materials (SBOM) becomes the AI Bill Of Materials (AIBOM) or Model Bill of Material (MBOM).